Radical Routes

 NEW GRoups and People

 If you’re new to Radical Routes (whether you’re a new member in an existing co-op or you’re a new co-op looking at Radical Routes), there is a series of workshops designed to introduce you to the workings of Radical Routes and Co-ops in general.
 They’re informative, exciting and essential!
-If you’re from a new group, it’s essential that you register your presence with Co-op Support Group by attending the New Groups meeting .
+If you’re from a new group, it’s essential that you register your presence with Co-op Support Group by attending the New Groups meeting.
 This is so that they can confirm you have attended the gatherings as required, arrange joining visits and generally keep you on track.

-Donations:- If you’re attending as a new group/non-member co-op/interested individual, we would be grateful for a donation if you can afford it, to help cover the costs of putting on a gathering – suggested donation from £5 to £50 per person.
+individual, we would be grateful for a donation if you can afford it, to help cover the costs of putting on a gathering – suggested donation from £5 to £50 per person.
 We don’t want this to be prohibitive and it is absolutely not compulsory if you’re not in a financial position to do so.
 There will be a cash collection tin on the Welcome Desk for this.

 DOGS